NiklasPhabian/dissertation/mds/C1_OCCUR.md

 The question of data access is connected to reproducibility and on what granularity level changing states of a revisable dataset should be stored.

 ### Citation texts
-Data citation systems should use metadata standards [@CODATA2013] and be capable of generating human-readable citation strings to facilitate the use of data citations and lower the boundaries for data citation [@Buneman2016; @Rauber2015].
+Data citation systems should use metadata standards [@CODATA2013] and be capable of generating human-readable citation snippets to facilitate the use of data citations and lower the boundaries for data citation [@Buneman2016; @Rauber2015].
 An advantage of citation texts, including, e.g., title, author, and date, is that they allow the reader to quickly assess the relevance, quality, and concurrency of the cited material [@Buneman2010].
 The ability to automatically create citation texts is also recommendation 11 for data citations of the (+RDA) (+WGDC).

 <!--
 The requirements for the metadata attributes to construct human-readable strings slightly vary between recommendations and implementations.
 An overview of some of the differences can be found in table <a href=" #tab_snippet" data-reference-type= "ref" data-reference= "tab_snippet">1</a>.
 All the listed recommendations[^11] require the inclusion of Author, Title, and Version.
 Asides from the stated, the following attributes may also be required: Publish Date, distributor, subset definition, Institution, Related Links, File type, Type of Data, Licences, Project name, Keywords, Repository Name, location (if no resolvable identity is used).